Honey Bruce: Lenny Bruce

 On June 15, 1951, she married comedian Lenny Bruce after meeting him in Baltimore.
 Bruce tried to become her manager and make her a legitimate star, but she fought against this.
 She sometimes performed with her husband on stage, including an act based on the Bride of Frankenstein.

 As an actress she appeared in the 1953 indie film Dance Hall Racket, which also starred Lenny Bruce.

 They divorced on January 21, 1957, after having a daughter, Kitty.
 The two fought a custody battle over their daughter.

-Later life
+Later life and death

 Harlow successfully lobbied New York Governor George Pataki to pardon Bruce posthumously for the obscenity conviction resulting from his performance and arrest at the Cafe Au Go Go in Greenwich Village in 1964.
 Lenny Bruce died of a drug overdose in 1966, and she continued to promote his legacy.

 She is credited in the 1974 film Lenny as being an advisor for the film.

 She married Jeffrey Friedman in 1984, and they remained married and lived in Hawaii until her death.
 She had legally changed her name to Honey Bruce Friedman.

-Death

-She died on September 12, 2005, in Honolulu.
+She died from complications of colitis at age 78 on September 12, 2005, in Honolulu.

-In popular culture

-She was portrayed by Valerie Perrine in the 1974 biopic Lenny, for which Perrine was nominated for the Academy Award for Best Actress.

-Caitlin Mehner portrays Honey Bruce in the 2017 TV series The Marvelous Mrs. Maisel.